Cold Weather Foot Care

 We also need to talk about fit.
 Like any pair of shoes, your winter boots need to be the right size, provide good shock absorption, and support for your arch.
 Ill-fitting boots are a recipe for pain, blisters, and all manner of frustrating foot care problems.

 Just remember the width of your sock when trying boots on at the store!
 A pair that fits your feet perfectly when wearing thin, nylon socks will probably be too small for your thick, winter wool.
 Make sure you take socks of the appropriate thickness with you to the shoe store.

 Keep your feet nice and clean by taking regular baths or showers and making sure you give your feet some attention.
 Avoid excessively hot water—it may feel good for a few minutes, but as we said before, scalding showers actually dry your skin out.

 We also strongly recommend you apply a foot cream or moisturizer daily—especially if you have diabetes or are especially prone to getting dry feet.
-Doing so right after you bathe or just before bed, then putting on a nice fresh pair of socks, is a good strategy.
+Doing so right after you bathe or just before bed, then putting on a nice fresh pair of socks, is a good strategy and goes a long way in terms of foot care.
 Just make sure you avoid the area between the toes!